prograhammer/vue-pizza/README.md

 $ vue init webpack example-vue-project
 ```

-(Note: If you've already installed the cli before and when you init a new project you get the message: `A newer version of vue-cli is available`, then ctrl+c at the prompt and then: `npm install vue-cli -g` to update (re-install) vue-cli to the latest version.)
+(Note: If you've already installed the cli before and when you init a new project you get the message: `A newer version of vue-cli is available`, then ctrl+c at the prompt and then: `sudo npm install vue-cli -g` to update (re-install) vue-cli to the latest version.)

 Now you'll get some output like this: